sscheib/sscheib.github.io/_posts/2023-05-08-ansible-apis-jinja2.md

 ***It worked.
 Finally.***

 For why `jinja2_native` is off by default, I can only speculate and would guess for backwards compatibility reasons.
-Not a bad reasoning, but for my case, it would have been a lot less painful if it was turned on by default ..
+Not a bad reasoning, but in my case, it would have been a lot less painful if it was turned on by default ..

 .. oh well, the next challenge surely won't wait for long. :smile: